Oswald Peraza Player Props: Yankees vs. Angels

-On Wednesday, Oswald Peraza (coming off going 1-for-3) and the New York Yankees face the Los Angeles Angels, whose starting pitcher will be Griffin Canning.
-First pitch is at 7:05 PM ET.
+On Thursday, Oswald Peraza (coming off going 0-for-0) and the New York Yankees play the Los Angeles Angels, whose starting pitcher will be Patrick Sandoval.
+First pitch is at 4:05 PM ET.

+He reached base in his only plate appearance in his last game against the Angels.

 Oswald Peraza Game Info & Props vs. the Angels